Archana Mahanta

-Archana Mahanta (Assamese: অৰ্চনা মহন্ত) (18 March 1949 – 27 August 2020) was a renowned folk singer from Assam, India.
+Archana Mahanta (18 March 1949 – 27 August 2020) was a renowned folk singer from Assam, India.
 Archana Mahanta and her late husband Khagen Mahanta had an enormous contribution in popularising and preserving Assamese folk music.
 The musical couple often performed together, singing many duet hits.

 Personal life

 Archana Mahanta was the wife of Assamese folk singer Khagen Mahanta and the mother of popular singer Papon.

 Work

 Some famous songs of Archana-Khagen duo include (in Assamese):